 PubMed has designed a search page specifically for clinical queries.
 This will assist you in using the appropriate filters, selecting clinical categories, and finding systematic reviews of primary research.
 To access this search screen select Clinical Queries under the PubMed Services menu, or click the link below for PubMed Clinical Queries.

-MEDLINE and CINAHL also use similar Methodology limits.
-To access MEDLINE and CINAHL go to the Library home page and select A-Z Databases, or select from the Resource box below.
+MEDLINE also uses a similar Methodology limits.
+To access MEDLINE, go to the Library home page and select A-Z Databases, or select from the Resource box below.